 The honor process works differently when Academic dishonesty is involved.
 Because the offense is of such a serious nature and involves a student and a faculty member, it is subject to a different series of steps.
 First, it is important to understand what actually happened.
 The instructor can either discuss the purported dishonesty with the student, and then proceed to file an Academic Misconduct Report with the Judicial Board or bypass speaking to the student and file an official report.
 If the student and instructor cannot agree on what took place, they may seek formal mediation to help determine the facts.
 If formal mediation yields no clear consensus on what transpired, then the issue goes straight to the Judicial Board.

-If the student and instructor agree on the facts, and the instructor feels that this is an initial offense, or otherwise minor, it goes to a panel consisting of the Dean of Students Services, a faculty member of the Administration Committee, and a member of the Judicial Board.
-This panel decides by majority vote whether or not the offense is indeed appropriately minor or first-time.
-If they approve the recommendation of the faculty member, then the Dean of Student Services will keep the information on file, but it will be unavailable to anyone else, and can only be used again in the event of another instance of academic dishonesty by the student.
+If the student and instructor agree on the facts, and the instructor believes that this is an initial offense, and is otherwise minor, it goes to a panel consisting of the Dean of Students, a faculty member of the Administration Committee, and a member of the Judicial Board.
+This panel decides by majority vote whether or not the offense is indeed appropriately minor and first-time.
+If they approve the recommendation of the faculty member, then the Dean of Students will keep the information on file, but it will be unavailable to anyone else, and can only be reviewed in the event of another instance of academic dishonesty by the student.
 If the student and instructor agree on the facts, but the violation is not minor or is a repeat offense, the case goes before the Judicial Board.

-If there is no consensus on whether or not academic dishonesty occurs (i.e., the student does not agree to the charge), the student can either sign the Academic Misconduct Report filled out by the instructor or submit a statement of his own.
-The information is forwarded to the Judicial Board, who will then try the case and make a recommendation to the President.
+If there is no consensus on whether or not academic dishonesty occurs (i.e., the student does not agree to the charge), the student can either sign the Academic Misconduct Report filled out by the instructor or submit a separate statement.
+The information is forwarded to the Judicial Board, who will then consider the case and make a recommendation to the Vice President for Student Life (or designee).
 The case will be heard with respect to the standards of academic dishonesty in the discipline at issue.
-Consequently, if there is supposed cheating on a lab report of Population Biology, various members of the biology department may testify as to what would qualify as cheating on that particular assignment of similar assignments.
-After the decision has been handed down, the student may appeal the decision to the Administration Committee of the Faculty.
+For example, if there is alleged cheating on a lab report of Population Biology, member/s of the biology department may be asked to clarify what would qualify as cheating on that particular assignment of similar assignments.
+After the decision has been made, the student may appeal the decision to the Administration Committee of the Faculty.

 Honor Process for Faculty and Staff

 The faculty and staff have different venues through which honor issues are resolved if mediation does not work.
-If the conflict involves the faculty, the faculty member(s) involved may appeal to the Dean of the Faculty for a resolution to the conflict.
-If the conflict involves the staff, then the staff member(s) involved may appeal to Human Resources for a resolution.
+If the conflict involves the faculty, the faculty member(s) involved may work with the Dean of the Faculty for a resolution to the conflict.
+If the conflict involves the staff, then the staff member(s) involved may work with Human Resources for a resolution.